Pierogi z Kapustą Kiszoną

 How long can you keep these Sauerkraut Pierogi in the fridge?

-Pierogi are best when warm, although there’s nothing wrong in eating them cold.
+Pierogi are best when warm, although there’s nothing wrong with eating them cold.
 Once they’re served at room temperature, eat them within 3 hours.

 In the unlikely event that there are leftovers, leave them to cool first.
 Next, you can move them into a container, or just wrap the plate with a cling film/foil.
 Refrigerate for a maximum of 3-4 days.